 Kernel symbol version information for compiling external modules.
-The kernel-FLAVOR-devel package is required for building external modules.
+The kernel-flavor-devel package is required for building external modules.
 If this package is not used, the resulting modules will be missing symbol version information, which will cause them to break during kernel updates.
-The kernel-syms package is a placeholder package which depends on the kernel-FLAVOR-devel packages for all kernel flavors.
+The kernel-source and kernel-devel packages used for compiling external modules must match each other exactly.